AaHaHaa/MMTools/README.md

 > Although adaptive-step-size control for RK4IP isn't new with published papers, adaptive-step-size control for MPA is new.
 I didn't publish a separate paper discussing this numerical scheme, which is perhaps the fastest and the most convenient numerical scheme for general multimode situations (as in step-index, graded-index, or hollow-core fibers, etc.) by far (written on 2/14/2024).
 The implementation detail is described in the supplement of [[1]](#references-our-papers).

 3. Support broadband scenarios by having $\beta_p(\omega)$.
 Please see the "Broadband SPM-based supercontinuum" examples and understand the necessity of applying this scheme in some situations.

-> [!NOTE]
-> Self-steepening!
-This package is always solved in the frequency domain such that the nonlinear term has a $\omega$ prefactor, rather than $\omega_0(1+\frac{i}{\omega_0}\partial_t)$ with the shock-wave/self-steepening term.
-Shock-wave/self-steepening term is a first-order Taylor-series term of the frequency-dependent nonlinearity.
-That said, self-steepening results from the frequency dependence of nonlinearity.
-The use of the $\omega$ automatically includes it, which cannot be a simpler treatment.
-Please see the supplement of [[2]](#references-our-papers) for the derivation of MM-UPPE and understand how the shock-wave term appears.

 4. Support both scalar and polarized scenarios, controlled with `sim.scalar=true/false`.
 5. Support random mode coupling.
 6. Support both passive and gain fibers